Ainthu Ainthu Ainthu

+Ainthu Ainthu Ainthu was released on 10 August 2013 and was regarded as a comeback hit for Bharath, becoming the highest-grossing film of his career.
+It was later unofficially remade in Hindi as Baaghi 4 (2025).

 Plot

-Aravind (Bharath) had met with a terrible accident seven months ago that left him physically and emotionally scared.
-He is currently living with his elder brother Gopal (Santhanam) and is being treated for some psychotic disorder.
+Aravind had met with a terrible accident seven months ago that left him physically and emotionally scarred.
+He is currently living with his elder brother, Gopal, and is being treated for some psychotic disorder.

-Aravind claims that during the accident, his girl friend Liyana (Chandini Sreedharan) was with him, and she died.
+Aravind claims that during the accident, his girlfriend Liyana was with him, and she died.
 The strange thing is that such a girl does not seem to exist at all.
 No one has seen or even heard of her; she does not appear in the student list in her college or even the census reports.
 She is not mentioned in the newspaper reports of the accident either, and some strangers are occupying her home.
-The psychiatrist is of the opinion that Liyana is a figment of Aravind's imagination and exists only in his mind.
+The psychiatrist thinks that Liyana is a figment of Aravind's imagination and exists only in his mind.

 Unable to convince even Gopal of her existence, Aravind tries to get on with his life by going back to work.
-Here he meets Manjari (Erica Fernandes), a colleague in a software company called Paayal Infotech which is owned by CEO Chitranjan (Sudesh Berry).
-Manjari sympathises with Aravind and tries to help find some clue to Liyana's identity.
+Here he meets Manjari, a colleague in a software company called Paayal Infotech which is owned by CEO Chitranjan.
+Manjari sympathises with Aravind and tries to help find some clues to Liyana's identity.
 Despite all evidence against Liyana's existence, memories of her and their love continue to haunt Aravind.
-Fortunately for him, a chance meeting with Liyana's aunt (Lakshmi) sets the ball rolling (Aravind obtains all the information from Liyana's aunty, who is not really her aunty but instead pretended to be, she gets killed by a goon who is killed by Aravind in a few seconds).
+Fortunately for him, a chance meeting with Liyana's aunt sets the ball rolling (Aravind obtains all the information from Liyana's aunt, who is not really her aunt but instead pretends to be, and she gets killed by a goon, who is killed by Aravind in a few seconds).

 After that, things begin to unravel.
-Aravind finds out that he is being tortured by Chitranjan.
-The reason for doing this is that Liyana happens to be a splitting image of Chitranjan's own dead lover called Payal, so in order to marry her, Chitranjan made a plan to torture Aravind by involving Manjari in this game, and Gopal gets killed in this mayhem.
-Aravind shoots Manjari and the henchmen.
-Chitranjan narrates that the doctor (T. V. Rathnavelu) was a fake person set up by him to fool Aravind and also threatened Gopal to pretend ignorance about Liyana.
+Aravind finds out that Chitranjan is torturing him.
+The reason for doing this is that Liyana bears a striking resemblance to Chitranjan's deceased lover, Payal, so to marry her, Chitranjan devised a plan to torture Aravind by involving Manjari in this scheme, and Gopal is killed in the ensuing chaos.
+Aravind kills Manjari and the henchmen.
+Chitranjan narrates that the doctor was a fake person set up by him to fool Aravind, and also threatened Gopal to pretend ignorance about Liyana.
 The doctor tortures Aravind with a planned shock treatment to make him go insane, but he is completely healthy.

 Aravind then kills both the doctor and Chitranjan and unites with Liyana, who is alive.